Kirengeshoma palmata Koreana Group

 Rainy Side Notes

-In a woodland setting, this perennial can send up stems to six feet when given plenty of moisture.
-Personally, I have not seen it myself, as I am not willing to give extra moisture, beyond my normal water routine.
+When given plenty of moisture, this perennial can send up stems to six feet in a woodland setting.
+I have not seen it myself, as I am unwilling to give extra moisture beyond my regular water routine.

 Photographed in author's garden.